ethereum-git-sync/GitSync/README.md

 ### GitHub Credentials

-The GitHub cli is necessary for gaining access to issues in the synced repos, as issues are not a native feature of git.
+The GitHub CLI is necessary for gaining access to issues in the synced repos, as issues are not a native feature of git.
 Installation for Ubuntu (verified using 20.04.2 LTS):
 ```
 curl -fsSL https://cli.github.com/packages/githubcli-archive-keyring.gpg | sudo dd of=/usr/share/keyrings/githubcli-archive-keyring.gpg